 Overview

 This unit introduces students to the equity jurisdiction of the unwritten law and the law of trusts.
-Within the unwritten law, equity developed to modify the rigidity of the law with the objective of achieving, in relation to individual transactions, fairness between parties.
+Within the unwritten law, equity developed to modify the rigidity of the law with the objective of achieving, fairness between parties.
 It now exists as a body of principles that seeks to produce individual transactional fairness and just outcomes.
 The concept of a trust is a major emanation of equity; as a result, this unit also examines the nature of trusts and the rights and obligations to which they give rise.

 Requisites